PawseySC/singularity-containers/_episodes/22-docker.md

 ### A Dockerfile recipe

+**Note**: the following sections on building and sharing container images with Docker are the same than in the dedicated episode.

 It can be interesting to have an idea of how to build images with Docker.
 In fact, as we mentioned earlier on, the layered image format of Docker can sometimes help in reducing image development time.
 In addition, Docker images are quite universally compatible, as they can be run by Singularity, too.